by Tim Gilmore, 9/22/2017

 Across this pile of dismembered limbs—

-by which I don’t mean the arms and legs piled high outside war camps across the landscape in the American war called “civil”—
+by which I don’t mean the arms and legs cordwooded high outside war camps across the landscape in the American war called “civil”—

 but the hundreds of arms and legs of the true guardians of place and time in this land—the oaks—

-coursing across these amputated limbs are no native vines, no lianas, no honeysuckle, but power lines and Internet cables.
+coursing across these amputated limbs are native vines, lianas, honeysuckle, but also power lines and Comcast cables.

 I couldn’t tell that Irma beat harder against us than Matthew.
 Technically, Matthew hit us only with Tropical Storm-force winds, but Irma hit us as hurricane.